RogerJB88/RFO-RC20/README.md

 The first group needs to point to the PLT-SLV folder (here it's at the root of drive C:\) and the second group (the argument) needs to contain the path and folder name of the configured "Image file path" in the NINA Options->Imaging configuration window.
-This is a temporary holding buffer and this example shows it on the local drive but it should be located on a remote harddrive or on a ram disk.
+This is a temporary holding buffer and this example shows it on the local SSD drive but it should be located on a remote harddrive or on a local ram disk.

 # RFO-RC20